 In my own experience, I’ve had a really difficult time deciphering between a “bad gut feeling” in the body vs. making a big decision (but couldn’t tell if that decision was right or wrong).

 Instead of focusing on the frustrations and possibly “not being where I thought I would be” by this point in my life, as I began to dive deeper into my own thought processes, I began to release the negative conditioning and began changing my internal thoughts to embrace my current situation; to look at each situation as a blessing or a way to learn or grow.

 I’ve always had a supportive family, and I’m extremely grateful for that.
 But I also learned about myself that I’ve always had a hard time accepting love, compliments, and embracing who I truly am on some levels and letting that show in the world.

 I’m definitely a work in progress as those feelings or thoughts around those situations run really deep, but because of my thought shifts and releasing buried feelings and traumas from the body and nervous system, I have no doubt in my mind that wherever I end up from here will be great for my path.

 Despite the inner healing work required thus far, and facing the inner demons that didn’t want to let go of old patterns or ways of being, it has been worth it.

 A Couple Wholesome Tips to Help You Out

-If you’re going through anything similar, or a major transformation of your own, however you navigate your experiences is up to you, and it’s going to be personal to you, as some ways of navigating are going to be different for each person.
+If you’re going through anything similar, or a major transformation of your own, however you navigate your experiences is up to you, and it’s going to be personal to you.
 Having said that, I do want to offer a few tips below on what has worked best for me in aligning with what feels like the real, authentic me during my transformation thus far.
 Take with you the advice that resonates, and leave the rest.

 - Learning your intuition